Tylogix - iSeries SQL Tips and Techniques

 |

-self-referential, previous record updating current record:
+to enable self-referential, previous record updating

 This